dongdyang/MASNUM/README.md

 # MASNUM
 This is the project to join ASC16 and gain the application innovation prize.
-The paper URL is given in Readme.
+The URL:

 http://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0169130&type=printable